 1. Articles using a tag were deleted

 You bulk-deleted thin articles.
-Some of them were the only users of a particular tag.
-The tag’s archive page now has zero content.
+Some of them were the only users of a particular tag, so that tag’s archive page now has zero content.

 2. Articles using a tag were all set to draft

-How to spot it: same script, but exclude draft: true articles from counts.
+How to spot it: same script, but exclude draft: true from the count.
+A tag that has files but a published count of 0 is in this bucket.

 You have ai-tools and ai-tool as separate tags.
-The plural has articles, the singular doesn’t (or vice versa).
-One archive page is empty; the other has the content.
+The plural has articles; the singular has one stray article or none.
+One archive page is empty, the other holds the content.

-How to spot it: list tags side-by-side, sort alphabetically, scan for near-duplicates:
+How to spot it: dump all tag values, sort them, and scan for near-duplicates:

 4. Auto-generated tag pages for every frontmatter value

-Your tag generator walks frontmatter and creates a page for every distinct tag value, with no minimum count.
-One-off tags (tag: "expirimental-feature" in a single article) get a tag page that will probably stay near-empty.
+Your tag generator walks frontmatter and creates a page for every distinct tag value with no minimum count.
+One-off tags (tags: ["experimental-feature"] on a single article) get a tag page that will probably stay near-empty forever.

-How to spot it: count articles per tag; any tag with 1 article is a “thin tag,” any with 0 is orphan.
+How to spot it: count articles per tag.
+A tag with 1 article is a “thin tag”; 0 is an orphan.
+Both are weak archive pages Google will treat as low value.

 Shortest path to fix